School Direct Early Years Course

 Growing partnership offering a diverse range of high-quality placements in both EYFS and KS1 classes;

 Excellent employment opportunities across and beyond the partnership at the end of the training year;

 Successful candidates will be working within the new partnership of Bedgrove Infant School and Bourton Meadow Initial Teacher Training Centre.
 It is vital that they share in our drive for excellence and commitment to high standards.
 Children remain at the heart of what we do and so we look for individuals who share this passion and genuine concern for the provision of the highest quality of education to which we believe all children are entitled.

 Teaching is a very rewarding job but it is also very demanding.
-We look for individuals who are clearly committed to the end goal of becoming an outstanding teacher and who demonstrates the necessary characteristics and interpersonal skills too successfully achieve this goal.
-Determination, a positive outlook, the ability to accept and act upon constructive criticism, team work, organisation, time management, good communication and the ability to work under pressure are all vital skills we look for when selecting applicants.
+We look for individuals who are clearly committed to the end goal of becoming an outstanding teacher and who demonstrates the necessary characteristics and interpersonal skills to successfully achieve this goal.
+Determination, a positive outlook, the ability to accept and act upon constructive criticism,

 Outstanding teachers never stop learning themselves so we look for individuals who have a passion for continuing their own learning and professional development.